trevorcanham/dCoupST/readme.md

 ## Standalone Application
 MATLAB users can simply run the standalone application by downloading the repository and running `dCoupSTplus.mlapp`.

-Users who do not have MATLAB can install the standalone application, by extracting `macOS/dCoupST.zip`, downloading the MATLAB Runtime library (R2021a v9.10) corresponding to your operating system [here](https://www.mathworks.com/products/compiler/mcr/index.html), and run the program from the directory corresponding with your OS with the following commands:
+Users who do not have MATLAB can install the standalone application, by extracting `macOS/dCoupST.zip`, downloading the MATLAB Runtime library (R2021a v9.10) corresponding to their operating system [here](https://www.mathworks.com/products/compiler/mcr/index.html), and run the program from the directory corresponding with their OS with the following commands:

 MacOS/Linux >>
 ```